Startup Idea

 • Have the lowest financial fluidity

-• Have lowest social status
+• Have the lowest social status

-• Are oldest among the audience
+• Are the oldest among the audience

 • Are in contact with family and close friends